lunohodov/monarch/README.md

 Typically, data migrations relate closely to business models.
-In an ideal Rails world, data manipulations would depend on model logic to enforce validation, conform to business rules, etc. Hence, we may use ActiveRecord models in migrations.
+In an ideal Rails world, data manipulations would depend on model logic to enforce validation, conform to business rules, etc. Hence, it is very tempting to use ActiveRecord models in migrations.

 Suppose we have designed a system where users have first and last names.
 Time passes and it becomes clear this is [wrong][3].
 Now, we want to put things right and come